Updated: 6 days ago

 Don't Lose a Fish of a Lifetime!

 Note this wreck fishing tip!
-That small over hand knot just above the surgeon loop is known as a 'breakaway' and will save your fish and tackle when your weight gets snagged.
-A very common situation in tog fishing; a breakaway can save some heavy heartache.
+That small over hand knot just above the surgeon loop is known as a 'breakaway' and will save your fish and tackle when the weight gets snagged.
+A very common situation in bottom fishing; a breakaway can save some heavy heartache.

 Rod and Reel Combo